-The CRA spent funds to clean up and fence several parcels of land on Oswego Avenue to further the goal of improving the infrastructure of the community as proposed in Focus Area 5 of the Redevelopment Plan.
-A total of \$11,402 was spent for this effort.
+The CRA spent \$12,402 to clean up and fence several parcels of land on Oswego Avenue to further the goal of improving the infrastructure of the community as proposed in Focus Area 5 of the Redevelopment Plan.

-Some funds were used to pay planning consultants, lawyers, engineers, and surveyors to process code amendments, design engineering projects, research property titles, prepares surveys and plats to facilitate redevelopment activities in the area.
+Some funds were used to pay planning consultants, lawyers, engineers, and surveyors to process code amendments, design engineering projects, research property titles, prepare surveys and plats to facilitate redevelopment activities in the area.
 Planning activities are discussed in Focus Area 6 of the Redevelopment Plan.

-In 2022, the budget grew by 7.7% due to tax revenues increase resulting from current valuation of residential and commercial properties.
-The Westgate Dog Park and Phase 1 of the Belvedere Heights infrastructure improvement were completed in 2022.
-Phase 2 nears completion.
-Several other projects are scheduled to break ground in 2023.
+In fiscal year 2023, the budget grew by 9.2% due to loan proceeds and tax revenues increase resulting from current valuation of residential and commercial properties.
+The Belvedere Heights Phase II drainage program was completed in 2023.
+Several other projects are scheduled to break ground in 2024.